-The design systematic development of the modular, flexible and collaborative 4by3 robot consists of several work packages.
-In addition to actuator, control and safety development, ZeMA is concerned with the development of the arm modules and their connecting elements.
+The systematic design development of the modular, flexible and collaborative 4by3 robot consists of several work packages.
+In addition to the development of actuators, controls and safety, ZeMA is also concerned with the development of the arm modules and their connecting elements.
 By means of a kinematic structural analysis, the required working areas of the robot are examined and transferred into a kinematic robot construction kit.
 The basis for optimising the modular system is the validation and implementation of the 4by3 robot in the production environment.

 Hardware and software of the robot system are optimised for human-robot collaboration at shared workstations.